Reading Threshold Criteria

 There are 3 ways to contact the team:

 The Children's Single Point of Access is available 9am to 5pm, Monday to Friday (excluding bank holidays).
-Outside these hours, contact the Emergency Duty Team on 01344 786543
+Outside these hours, contact the Emergency Duty Service (EDS) on 01344 351999

 Reading Threshold Guidance - Autumn 2020